OSGConnect/tutorial-matlab-HelloWorld/README.md

 The flag `-m` means C language translation during compilation, and the flag `-R` indicates runtime options.
 The compilation would produce the files:

-   `hello_world, hello_world.sh, mccExcludedFiles.log` and `readme.txt`
+   `hello_world, run_hello_world.sh, mccExcludedFiles.log` and `readme.txt`

 The file `hello_world` is the standalone executable.
-The file `hello_world.sh` is MATLAB generated shell script. `mccExcludedFiles.log` is the log file and `readme.txt` contains the information about the compilation process.
+The file `run_hello_world.sh` is MATLAB generated shell script. `mccExcludedFiles.log` is the log file and `readme.txt` contains the information about the compilation process.
 We just need the standalone binary file `hello_world`.

 ## Running standalone binary applications on OSG